Your Worst Animal Nightmares

 Your Worst Animal Nightmares is a 2009 short-lived television show made by John Stainton broadcast by Animal Planet for The Discovery Channel.
 It is a docudrama with real events and stories of animal attack incidents re-enacted by actors, along with actual news footage of the events and some interviews.
 Most of the episodes are set in Australia, with one set in New Zealand.

 Episodes

-Your Worst Animal Nightmares focuses on stories of 12 incidents, involving victims and survivors of the worst Australian animal attacks with 5 of them being fatal.
+Your Worst Animal Nightmares focuses on stories of 12 incidents, involving victims and survivors of the worst Australian animal attacks with 7 survival stories and 5 of them being fatal.
 Two episodes are aired together.
 Of the twelve episodes so far, five have been about crocodiles, four about sharks, two about snakes and one about spiders.
-Out of the incidents that have showcased Australian animal attacks, only dingoes and jellyfish are excluded.
+Out of the incidents that have showcased Australian animal attacks, only dingoes and jellyfish are excluded, despite being included in the intro.